henryqw0/password-strength-checker/README.md

 ## License

-You can add a license for this project if needed, such as the MIT License.
+This project is licensed under the MIT License.